 Applied Social and Community Psychology Graduate Students

 After graduating from Willamette University with a B.A. in Psychology in 2015, Ali entered the Applied Social and Community Psychology program in Fall 2016.
-She is a member of Dr. Jeni Burnette’s Mindset lab and is mainly interested in the self-regulation of eating and exercise behaviors and how these intersect with body image and body shame.
-Ali also currently works as a TA for Abnormal Psychology courses.
+She is a member of Dr. Jeni Burnette’s Mindset lab and is mainly interested in examining how people’s beliefs about the malleable nature of various traits, abilities, and conditions impact outcomes related to mental health and well-being.

 Matthew Bahnson, M.A.